Dilara Türk

-Dilara Türk (born July 30, 1996) is a Turkish-German female football midfielder currently playing in the German 2.
-Bundesliga for 1.
-FC Lübars with jersey number 16.
+Dilara Türk (born July 30, 1996) is a Turkish-German female football midfielder currently playing in the Regionalliga for Viktoria 1889 Berlin.
 She is part of the Turkey women's U-19 and Turkey women's team.

 Family life

 Dilara Türk was born to Turkish immigrant parents in Kulmbach, Germany on July 30, 1996.
 In 2015, she plans to work at the Frankfurt Airport after her graduation from the vocational school.

 Playing career

 Club

 Dilara Türk began her football career at the youth team of 1.
 FC Nürnberg. she played five years in the team, which is the second force in Bavaria at youth level behind FC Bayern Munich.
 She became a member of the Bavaria selection.
 Considered one of the greatest women's football talents in Upper Franconia skilled in speed, technique and overview, she lost her joy for football and took a half-year break from sport.
 In the summer of 2014, she returned to play in the German 2.
 Bundesliga South for ETSV Würzburg.
 She capped 17 times in the 2014–15 season.
-Currently, the midfielder is a member of 1.
-FC Lübars, which competes also in the German 2.
+She later joined 1.
+FC Lübars in the German 2.
 Bundesliga.
+Subsequently, she played for 1.
+FC Union Berlin in 2016, before joining Viktoria 1889 Berlin a year later.